0chain/0chain/local/run_environment.md

 To start the chain off we need a genesis magic block file.
-There are two templates set up as examples `b0magicBlock_4_miners_1_sharder.tmp.json` and `b0magicBlock_3_miners_1_sharder.tmp.json.
-Fill in the details of the 0chain setup and drop a copy in each miner and sharder's config directory.
+There are two templates set up as examples `b0magicBlock_4_miners_1_sharder.tmp.json` and `b0magicBlock_3_miners_1_sharder.tmp.json`.
+Fill in the missing details of the ip address of each machine in the 0chain in the `n2n_host` fields.
 Each node should have a json-identical magic block file.

 Each node object needs the `n2n_host` field filled in with the ip address of the machine.
 When each miner and sharder is run, the --keys_file option must match the `id` field of the corresponding node, as indicated by the `magicBlock_3_miners_3_sharder.yaml` file.

-The `t` and `n` fields must also much the number of nodes in the 0chain.
+The `t` and `n` fields must also be consistant the number of nodes in the 0chain.
 In particular
-* `n` is the number of nodes in the dkg.
+* `n` is the number of nodes in the dkg
 * `t` actual node threshold for signatures

 Simplified example